kovidgoyal/calibre/manual/customize.rst

     available for calibre, that you can use by going to :guilabel:`Preferences->Interface->Look & Feel->Change Icon theme`.
     The icon themes use the same mechanism as described below for overriding static resources.

-calibre allows you to override the static resources, like icons, javascript and templates for the metadata jacket, catalogs, etc. with customized versions that you like.
+calibre allows you to override the static resources, like icons, JavaScript and templates for the metadata jacket, catalogs, etc. with customized versions that you like.
 All static resources are stored in the resources sub-folder of the calibre install location.
 On Windows, this is usually :file:`C:\\Program Files\\Calibre2\\app\\resources`.